6.01 No horse shall be permitted to enter or start unless:

 - Horses which have established dates at the current meeting will lose that preference date should their papers be withdrawn from the Race Office or the horse races elsewhere;

-- Horses which race will receive a run date (either turf or dirt depending on the surface of the race);
+- Horses which race will receive a run date (either turf, synthetic or dirt depending on the surface of the race);

 - Horse with dates established, which re-enter but do not draw into a race will maintain the date previously established;